 Employees and contractors should be advised not to attempt to prove suspected security weaknesses.
 Testing weaknesses might be interpreted as a potential misuse of the system and could also cause damage to the information system or service and result in legal liability for the individual performing the testing.

-Even if a organization installs a network intrusion detection system or other monitoring systems, the resulting alerts can quickly overload personnel.
+Even if an organization installs a network intrusion detection system or other monitoring systems, the resulting alerts can quickly overload personnel.
 An effective approach is to use analysis tools to help manage intrusion detection systems and summarize the data.
-Even when log summarization is used, maintaining and monitoring intrusion detection systems can require resources and technical skill that are beyond some organization’ means.
+Even when log summarization is used, maintaining and monitoring intrusion detection systems can require resources and technical skills that are beyond some organization’s means.
 A less expensive alternative to developing your own IDS capabilities is to collaborate with other higher education institutions, helping each other deploy intrusion detection systems and even having a single person monitoring all systems, or to contract for the service with your ISP.
 Two major weaknesses of network IDS are that they cannot detect attacks in encrypted traffic and they cannot determine what is occurring within a targeted compromised host.
 Host-based intrusion detection systems (HIDS) can address both of these issues and can be used to monitor systems processes, file system changes, and log files for suspicious activities.
 Many commercial endpoint security offerings now include HIDS functionality, and servers can utilize open source monitoring tools.
 Communicating security alerts through an interface that system administrators use to monitor the status and performance of their systems increases the likelihood that they will notice problems quickly.

 A. 16.1.4 Assessment of and decision on information security events